-In connection with the Acquisition that was effective as of March 1, 2004, the Company reviewed its operations and implemented several plans to restructure its operations.
+In connection with the Acquisition, the Company reviewed its operations and implemented several plans to restructure its operations.
 As part of these restructuring plans, the Company recorded a restructuring liability during 2004, which included costs to exit and consolidate certain activities of the Company, costs to exit certain leased facilities and operations such as international distribution operations, costs to terminate employees and costs to terminate certain artist, songwriter, co-publisher and other contracts.
 Such liabilities were recognized as part of the cost of the Acquisition.
-As of September 30, 2009, the Company had approximately \$11 million of liabilities outstanding primarily related to long-term lease obligations for vacated facilities, which are expected to be settled by 2019 and \$93 million of liabilities outstanding primarily related to revaluations of artist and other contracts.
+As of September 30, 2010, the Company had approximately \$19 million of liabilities outstanding primarily related to unfavorable long-term lease obligations for vacated facilities, which are expected to be settled by 2019 and \$50 million of liabilities outstanding primarily related to unfavorable revaluations of artist and other contracts.

-10. Other Noncurrent Liabilities
+11. Other Noncurrent Liabilities